UltraCart/rest_api_v2_sdk_javascript/docs/OrderApi.md

 var order = new UltraCartRestApiV2.Order(); // Order | Order to update

-var orderId = "orderId_example"; // String | The order id to update.
+var order_id = "order_id_example"; // String | The order id to update.

 var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {